-For those who feel the reload time is too quick for classical firearms, modifying them is a simple task.
-The basis for non-Shootist fighters is now an action and a movement.
-Upon leveling up with said archetype, it takes an action and a bonus action.
+Reloading: For those who feel the reload time is too quick for classical firearms, modifying them is a simple task.
+The basis for specialized gunfighters is now an action and a movement.
+While leveling in a specialized archetype (like the Smokepowder Shootist), it takes an action and a bonus action.
 At high level, it’s a movement and bonus action.

 Breaking Down: Use of a firearm can be very dangerous, especially in certain situations.
 If you roll a natural 1 with this weapon, it becomes “broken”.
 When using a broken weapon, roll a d6.
 If you roll odds, your weapon explodes, causing you 2d6 fire damage.
 The weapon is now severely damaged and unusable.
 If exposed to an extremely hot environment for a prolonged time (several hours), roll to a d6 to see if it causes explosion.
 If gunpowder is exposed to rainy and wet situations and is not protected, roll an intelligence check DC 15.
 Failure results in unusable gunpowder and an unusable firearm.
 If your firearm is unused or broken, you must dedicate 1 hour to fixing it.
 If damage is more severe, you must use the time of an extended rest to maintain it.)

 If you prefer, an even grittier alternative would mean that if your firearm becomes broken from clogging of gunpowder, the DM may choose to have the player roll the d6 on the spot.
 Failure results in explosion and loss of the weapon.
 Damage is increased to 4d6 fire damage.

 Created by Doctor Necrotic, for Doctor Necrotic Media.